albar965/littlenavmap-manual/src/en/LEGEND.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Selecting a row in the flight plan table or a search result table causes the related feature to be highlighted on the map.
-Hovering the mouse over the elevation profile will hightlight the related flight plan position on the map.
+Hovering the mouse over the elevation profile will highlight the related flight plan position on the map.

 Highlights can be customized in the options dialog on page :ref:`options-map-user`.
 See also :ref:`highlights-map`.